Autogenic training

-Autogenic training is a desensitization-relaxation technique developed by the German psychiatrist Johannes Heinrich Schultz by which a psychophysiologically determined relaxation response is obtained.
-The technique was first published in 1932.
-Studying the self-reports of people immersed in a hypnotic state, J.H.
-Schultz noted that physiological changes are accompanied by certain feelings.
-Abbé Faria and Émile Coué are the forerunners of Schultz.
-The technique involves repetitions of a set of visualisations that induce a state of relaxation and is based on passive concentration of bodily perceptions (e.g., heaviness and warmth of arms, legs), which are facilitated by self-suggestions.
-The technique is used to alleviate many stress-induced psychosomatic disorders.
+Autogenic training is a relaxation technique first published by the German psychiatrist Johannes Heinrich Schultz in 1932.
+The technique involves repetitions of a set of visualisations accompanied by vocal suggestions that induce a state of relaxation and is based on passive concentration of bodily perceptions like heaviness and warmth of limbs, which are facilitated by self-suggestions.
+Autogenic training is used to alleviate many stress-induced psychosomatic disorders.